casper-network/casper-protocol-release/staging_notes.md

 invalid literal string
 ```

-Example of a field I "accidentally" added to the config that doesn't belong:
+Example of a field added to the config that doesn't belong:

 ```bash
 $ ./casper-node validate-config ../config/config-example.toml